TomMakes/prisma-orm-capability-test/README.md

 - [Documentation for Prisma ORM](https://www.prisma.io/docs/orm/overview/introduction/what-is-prisma) - Info on [Schema](https://www.prisma.io/docs/orm/prisma-schema/overview) creation and [CRUD](https://www.prisma.io/docs/orm/prisma-client/queries/crud) can be found here
 - [A guide on integrating Prisma into a Bun program](https://www.prisma.io/docs/guides/bun)

-# To test prisma I'm using:
+# To test prisma:
-A script to make calls to build up and manipulate the data in the desired manner.
+I'm running/building index.ts to make calls to build up and manipulate the data in the desired manner.

+My test data will be pool toys in a box on a shelf in the garage of the tester residence.

 # To run the program
 TODO: Test the running steps to ensure I'm not missing steps.